Halfway through my daily walk, my wife drove out to met me.

 “Who carries keys anymore?”

 She has a point.
 Metal keys are a thing of the past and my wife is a thoroughly modern woman.
-She has a purse the size of Peru but there isn’t enough room in there for a key, instead she carries an electronic fob for her car and clips a remote to her sun visor to get in and out of the garage.
+She carries a purse the size of Peru but can’t afford enough room in there for a key, instead she clips a remote to her car’s sun visor to get in and out of the garage.

 Until it doesn’t.